JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   ‘The other advantages’ under line 1 refer to all the benefits that will result from sincerity and union, which are in themselves good.
   It is hardly possible to make what is said under line 5, on the royal huntings, agree with the account of them given on the same line in the duke of <i>K</i>âu's text.
 I suspect that there is some corruption of the text.
 The two verbs ‘neglecting’ and ‘taking’ seem to be used, the one for the other.

 [^198]: 279:IX The suitability of the symbolism here is made all to turn on the wind.
-‘Wind,’ says _K_û, ‘is simply the air, without solid substance; it can restrain, but not for long.’
+‘Wind,’ says <i>K</i>û, ‘is simply the air, without solid substance; it can restrain, but not for long.’
 The wind moves in the sky for a time, and then ceases.
 The process of thought from the symbol to the lesson is not easily traced.
 Is it meant to say that virtue manifesting itself outwardly—in the carriage and speech—is, however good, but a small matter, admirable in an officer, or even a feudal lord, but that we look for more in a king, the Head of a nation?
-  _Kh_ăng-žze calls attention to the addition to the duke of Kâu's explanation in the notice on line 2, that ‘it is in the central place,’ adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.
+  <i>Kh</i>ăng-žze calls attention to the addition to the duke of Kâu's explanation in the notice on line 2, that ‘it is in the central place,’ adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.
   Only half of the symbolism in the Text of line 3 is taken up here.
 Line 1, it is said, is far from line 4, the mauvais sujet of the hexagram, and little affected by it; line 2 is nearer, but, being in the centre, suffers little; line 3 is close on it, and, not being in the centre, comes under its evil influence; while line 6 gives no help.
   Line 4 is weak, and in an even place, appropriate to it; and hence its subject is said to ‘have sincerity.’
 Being the first line, moreover, of Sun, the two others take their character from it.
   Line 5, being undivided, and occupying the most important place in the figure, according to the value usually attached to the lines, is p.
 280 said ‘to be rich,’ or ‘to have rich resources.’
 With these he unites with the ‘subjects’ of line 4 to effect their common object.